koki-u/deep-learning/README.md

 # letter-recognition

 this is the letter recognition programs.
-I used openCV for this.
+I used the Canny method　in openCV which is using Image processing library.